lalomorales22/penguins/docs/web/control-ui.md

 - `https://<magicdns>/` (or your configured `gateway.controlUi.basePath`)

-By default, Serve requests can authenticate via Tailscale identity headers (`tailscale-user-login`) when `gateway.auth.allowTailscale` is `true`.
+By default, Serve requests can satisfy the Control UI / Gateway WebSocket handshake via Tailscale identity headers (`tailscale-user-login`) when `gateway.auth.allowTailscale` is `true`.
 Penguins verifies the identity by resolving the `x-forwarded-for` address with `tailscale whois` and matching it to the header, and only accepts these when the request hits loopback with Tailscale’s `x-forwarded-*` headers.

-Set `gateway.auth.allowTailscale: false` (or force `gateway.auth.mode: "password"`) if you want to require a token/password even for Serve traffic.
+If you use Serve identity auth, set `gateway.auth.tailscaleAllowUsers` to the allowed Tailscale logins.
+If you want to require a token/password even for the Control UI, set `gateway.auth.allowTailscale: false` (or force `gateway.auth.mode: "password"`).

+Privileged HTTP endpoints are stricter: `POST /tools/invoke`, `POST /v1/chat/completions`, `POST /v1/responses`, and protected plugin HTTP routes always require `Authorization: Bearer <token-or-password>`.

 ### Bind to tailnet + token